l7mp/learning-go/99-labs/03-splitdim/README.md

 > ✅ **Check**
 >
-> Run the below test to check whether you have successfully completed the exercise.
+> Run the below test to check whether you have successfully completed the task.
 If all goes well, you should see the output `PASS`.
 > ``` sh
-> go test ./... --tags=localconstructor -v
+> go test ./... --tags=localconstructor -v -count 1
 > PASS
 > ```